Woodlands Of Marburg Country Inn

 In 1905, amidst drought and depression, the estate faced bankruptcy and was put up for a three day fire sale.
 No buyers were found at the time and the property, sadly, languished.
 In 1944 a Dutch missionary order, the Order of the Divine Word, purchased Woodlands.
 The mansion was used for convalescing missionaries evacuated from New Guinea during the Second World War.
 In 1946, it became St Vincent's Missionary Seminary and during this time the buildings of Woodlands were renovated and a grotto, cemetery and a half size Olympic pool (dug by hand by the priests and brothers) were added to the estate.
 Ipswich Grammar School purchased the property in 1986, later selling it to the Cooper family (in 2002) who thankfully opened the estate to the public and began restoring it to its former glory.

-This beautifully restored property is now used for conferences, corporate events, fine dining, romantic escapes and weddings.
+This beautifully restored property is now used for conferences, corporate events, romantic escapes and weddings.
 In 2006 a heritage listed chapel was moved from the town of Marburg to Woodlands and now sits beside the lush grotto.
 The chapel was originally opened in 1882 as the Church of St Boniface in Tallegalla - Marburg.

 A large swimming pool keeps guests cool on days when the sun scorches the countryside and keen tennis players will be happy to know that tennis courts are also included on this estate.